samuelsaleh/GEO-app/DEPLOYMENT.md

-# 🚀 Deployment Guide - Creed
+# 🚀 Deployment Guide - Dwight

-This guide explains how to deploy your Creed platform to production.
+This guide explains how to deploy your Dwight platform to production.

 ---